Home • Welcome to ALSO!

 Oklahoma: 78 Okla.
 Stat. § 85 et seq. ...
 Scroll down to beginning section or browser-search for it.

-• Uniform Transboundary Pollution Reciprocal Access Act (1982)
+• Model Transboundary Pollution Reciprocal Access Act (1982)

-[Legislative Activity] This act overcomes procedural obstacles that prevent a pollution victim in one state or province from seeking enforceable remedies in the state or province where the pollution originated.
-This act was developed jointly by the NCCUSL and the Uniform Law Conference of Canada, and it has been enacted in several provinces of Canada.
-(This act is now regarded by the NCCUSL as a model act, instead of a uniform act, and so it may be known as the Model Transboundary Pollution Reciprocal Access Act.)
+This act overcomes procedural obstacles that prevent a pollution victim in one state or province from seeking enforceable remedies in the state or province where the pollution originated.
+This act was developed jointly by the Uniform Law Commission and the Uniform Law Conference of Canada, and it has been enacted in several provinces of Canada.
+(This act is now regarded by the Uniform Law Commission as a model act instead of a uniform act.)

 Colorado: Colo.
 Rev. Stat. § 13-1.5-101 et seq.